Minister for Families and Communities

 The New South Wales Minister for Families and Communities is a minister of the Government of New South Wales with responsibility for social policy and welfare, including matters relating to ageing, disability, multiculturalism, and veterans' affairs, women's affairs and youth in the state of New South Wales, Australia.
+The portfolio is currently held by Kate Washington, who also holds the position of Minister for Disability Inclusion.

-The current Minister since 21 December 2021 is Natasha Maclaren-Jones who is also the Minister for Disability Services.
 The Minister is assisted in the administration of her portfolio by the following ministers: